-The global financial crisis that spanned from 2008 to 2009 had serious impacts not only on economic development but also on labour markets of the Asia-Pacific region.
+The global financial crisis spanned from 2008 to 2009 had serious impacts not only on economic development but also on labour markets of the Asia-Pacific region.
 Unemployment became one major economic issue during the financial crisis and its impacts remain in the post-crisis era.
 The global GDP growth dropped tremendously in 2008, went down further in the first quarter of 2009, and started to recover since the second half of 2009.
-However, some global forecasts warn that unemployment rates in most economies will remain high and that they would have great influence on economic security even after the economy started to recover.
-Therefore, accelerating the sluggish recovery of job markets is essential for ensuring healthy economic revival as well as maintaining social stability today.
+However, some global forecasts warn that unemployment rates in most economies will remain high and have great influence on economic security even after the economy started recovering.
+Therefore, to accelerate the sluggish recovery of job markets is essential for making healthy economic revival as well as maintaining social stability today.